 We hope the guide will enable you to increase knowledge and ownership of climate change issues that are of fundamental importance to us all.

 This guide has been made possible by the generous support of the Government of Singapore.

 How does this interactive guide work?

-This interactive guide seeks to provide a starting point that will help new readers take in the ‘big picture’ of the United Nations climate change regime, the UNFCCC negotiating process and the global effort to combat climate change.
-This interactive guide provides short summaries of many of the key topics of the UNFCCC process, along with visual aids and hyperlinked guides to the extensive climate change information available on the UNFCCC website.
+This interactive guide seeks to provide a starting point that will help new readers see the ‘big picture’ of the United Nations climate change regime, the international negotiating process and the continuous global efforts to combat climate change.
+This interactive guide provides short summaries of many of the key topics of the UN climate change process, along with visual aids and hyperlinks that guide the reader to the extensive information available on the UNFCCC website.

 Background on the UNFCCC and the international response to climate change.

 Overview of specialised bodies established under the COP and CMP to support Parties to the Convention and the KP.

 Information on how scientific rigour has an impact on the work under the Convention through the Subsidiary Body for Scientific and Technological Advice (SBSTA).
 Also covered are climate science work streams under the SBSTA (research and systematic observation, cooperation with the IPCC), key science-related decisions and conclusions from the negotiations, information on workshops and meetings, and further knowledge resources.